sonja-ng/art_wrap/README.md

 Art Wrap

-Game Play:
+Summary:

-In Art Wrap, you are an art handler in a poorly managed gallery who must race against time and pack artworks to the highest standard to be shipped out for international exhibitions.
+In Art Wrap, you are an art handler in a chaotic gallery who must pack artworks for last-minute exhibitions so they can be shipped out just in time.

 Functionality & MVPs: